2 teens working on mazes at a table

 Self-Advocacy

-• The ARC of Ohio: The Arc is a grassroots organization which advocates for human rights, personal dignity and community participation for individuals with developmental disabilities through legislative and social action, information and education, local chapter supports and family involvement.
+• The ARC of Ohio.
+The Arc is a grassroots organization which advocates for human rights, personal dignity and community participation for individuals with developmental disabilities through legislative and social action, information and education, local chapter supports and family involvement.

-Leadership Skills
+Leadership Development

-• Summit DD’s Emerging Leaders Program: Are you a self-advocate looking to take on more leadership roles within your community?
+• Summit DD’s Emerging Leaders Program.
+Are you a self-advocate looking to take on more leadership roles within your community?
 Then we want to talk to you.
 Summit DD’s Emerging Leaders Program was created to help self-advocates take the next step in their journey to gain leadership skills for visible and influential roles in the community or local organizations.

-Networking and Advocacy
+Networking and Advocacy Groups

-• Autism Society of Greater Akron: The Autism Society is the nation’s oldest and largest grassroots autism organization committed to improving the lives of those affected by autism.
+• Autism Society of Greater Akron.
+The Autism Society is the nation’s oldest and largest grassroots autism organization committed to improving the lives of those affected by autism.
 The Greater Akron affiliate was established in 1987 and serves Summit, Medina, Portage, Wayne, and Stark counties.

-• Ohio Department of Developmental Disabilities (DODD) Networking groups: Check out the networking groups and councils available through the DODD.
+• Ohio Department of Developmental Disabilities (DODD) Networking groups.
+Check out the networking groups and councils available through the DODD.
 From the Early Childhood Forum to the Family advisory council, there are a number of ways to stay connected to people and families just like you.

-• The Down Syndrome Association of Northeast Ohio (DSANEO): DSANEO is a nonprofit organization for people with Down syndrome which started as a grassroots parent movement that now joins families throughout Northeast Ohio. *New!
+• The Down Syndrome Association of Northeast Ohio (DSANEO).
+DSANEO is a nonprofit organization for people with Down syndrome which started as a grassroots parent movement that now joins families throughout Northeast Ohio. *New!
 Check out DSANEO’s new Pathways for Pops group.

 • Don’t forget to check out our event pages for additional opportunities to learn and network with other families!